dmitriykotov333/NumbersApp/README.md

 This project is a fully functional Android app built entirely with Kotlin and Jetpack Compose.

+It is a work in progress 🚧.

+- Remove multiple items

 ### Libraries and Tools

 - Jetpack Compose